liangzai90/hpx/libs/batch_environments/docs/index.rst

 batch_environments
 ==================

-This module allows for the execution of batch jobs, a series of programs without user intervention.
+This module allows for the detection of execution as batch jobs, a series of programs executed without user intervention.
 All data is preselected and will be executed according to preset parameters, such as date or completion of another task.
 Batch environments are especially useful for executing repetitive tasks.

 |hpx| supports the creation of batch jobs through the Portable Batch System
 (PBS) and SLURM.